|Riding Style||All Mountain Freestyle|

 Salomon Women's Rumble Fish Sn

 The Salomon Rumble Fish snowboard proved to be a really fun and interesting take on an all mountain freestyle board.
-It is a true twin with Salomon’s rock out camber profile (flat between the feet to camber underfoot to rocker on the tip and tail) and a medium flex that gives it enough stability for all mountain but just enough versatility for playing in the park as well.
+It is a true twin with Salomon’s rock out camber profile (flat between the feet to camber underfoot to rocker on the tip and tail).
+It has a medium flex that gives it enough stability for all mountain but just enough versatility for playing in the park as well.

 The Rumble Fish is a good board for those who want to ride centered always, even in powder.
 There is almost no room for set back on board so just keep that in mind if you are more of a directional powder rider.